chrox/RealTimeElectrophy/README.txt

 INSTALLATION

+First, download and install these dependencies:
+	- python (version >= 2.6 , but NOT version 3)
+	- PIL (Python Imaging Library, version >= 1.1.6)
+	- PyOpenGL (version >= 3.0.1)
+	- pygame (version >= 1.8)
+	- numpy (version >= 0.9.6)
+	- scipy (version >= 0.4.8)
+	- matplotlib (version >= 1.01)
+	- wxPython (version >= 2.8)
+	- VisionEgg (version == 1.2.1)

-To install from source, type this from a command line from the RealTimeElectrophy base directory:
+To install RealTimeElectrophy from source, download the latest source code packages, and extract the files into your home directory.
+Type this from a command line from the RealTimeElectrophy base directory:

-python setup.py install
+>>>python setup.py install

-For windows users binary distributions are also provided.
+For windows users binary installers are also provided.

+In either case you need a copy of source code to run the demo execuable programs located at each subdirectory with all lowercase letters in their names.

 LICENSE